vishalzambre/instamojo-rb/README.md

 # Instamojo

 Will use to integrate instomojo apis with ruby.
-Will support ruby 2.0 or newver, autotags
+Will support ruby 2.0 or newver, autotags patch

 ## Installation